-Russia’s energy policy is well positioned to benefit from Eurasian energy trading.
+Russia’s energy policy can benefit from Eurasian energy trading as global trade networks shift eastward.

 1. Russia’s history shapes its current energy policy

-The history of Russia determines the actions of the country to this day.
+The history of Russia determines the country’s energy policy to this day.
 Due to its location in the European plain, Russia is exposed to strong nations in the West.
-Geopolitically, it has secure borders in the south, east and especially in the north.
-Russia’s geography also determines its energy policy.
-There are large energy reserves in the north and east of the country, some of which have not yet been fully recovered.
-Permafrost has frozen the oil and gas deposits in northern Siberia, but the true wealth of Russia’s raw materials is only slowly coming to light.
+Geopolitically, it has relatively secure borders in the south, east and especially in the north.
+Geography determines a nation’s energy policy.
+There are large energy reserves in the north and east of the country, some of which have not yet been fully recovered, to be refined and sold in domestic and international markets.
+Permafrost has frozen the oil and gas deposits in northern Siberia, but Russia’s true wealth of raw materials and commodities of various sorts is only slowly coming to light.

-It should be noted here that Russia actually uses its energy reserves very strategically.
-Until recently, Russia was also able to secure political influence in Eastern and Central Europe by exporting its huge oil and gas reserves.
-This has not always been economically advantageous for Russia.
+We should note that Russia actually uses its energy reserves strategically.
+Until recently, Russia was able to use its energy networks to make strategic pricing agreements.
+The enormous amount of Russia’s vast oil and gas reserves contributed to this strategic leverage in contracting and making arrangements.
+This may not always have been economically advantageous for Russia.
 Nevertheless, gas transit allowed countries like Ukraine to collect transit fees that provided a good income.
-It also contributed to the state budget.
+Moreover, transit fees contributed to the state budget and ensured the regional integration of energy networks from Russia to Germany.

-2. Nordstream 2 is a major Russian energy project with some political dimensions
+2. Nord Stream 2 is a major Russian-German energy project.

 3. China is becoming increasingly important as a buyer of Russia’s oil and gas